algubari01/plsql-window-functions-AL-GUBARI-Ahmed/README.md

 All work in this repository is my original work.
 I used documentation and tutorials (listed in references).
 I did not copy AI-generated text without citation.

 ## References
-(Include at least 10 sources.
-Below are 10 useful references — list them in your README.)

 Oracle® Database SQL Language Reference (WINDOW functions section)